WordPress Shortcodes: A Complete Guide

 function add_plugin( $plugin_array ) {

-$plugin_array['recentposts'] = get_template_directory_uri() . '/js/recentposts.js';
+$plugin_array['recentposts'] = get_template_directory_uri() . '/js/recent-posts.js';

 return $plugin_array;